 The concept is mainly focused on medical health, but Rebeca García Pinillos with One Welfare Community Interest Group is expanding that viewpoint with her One Welfare approach building on the strong link between animal welfare and human wellbeing.

-At the 2019 Pig Welfare Symposium in Minneapolis, Minn., on Wednesday, García Pinillos said the concept of One Welfare recognizes the interconnections between animal welfare, human wellbeing and their physical and social environment.
+At the 2019 Pig Welfare Symposium hosted by the Pork Checkoff in Minneapolis, Minn., on Wednesday, García Pinillos said the concept of One Welfare recognizes the interconnections between animal welfare, human wellbeing and their physical and social environment.

 “Generally animal production fora tend to focus mainly on the health and welfare of animals without discussing the impacts on livestock keepers, personnel and the communities and environment interconnected with the animals,” she said.